 Heart transplantation is not considered to be a cure for heart disease; rather it is a life-saving treatment intended to improve the quality and duration of life for a recipient.
 Since the performance of the first human heart transplant in 1967, heart transplantation has changed from an experimental operation to an established treatment for advanced heart disease.
 People who have advanced (end-stage) heart failure, but are otherwise healthy, may be considered for a heart transplant.

-Continental Hospitals have state-of-the-art infrastructure to support the function and have attracted some of the best intellect and expertise from this field.
+Continental Hospitals is the best cardiology hospital in Hyderabad which have state-of-the-art infrastructure to support the function and have attracted some of the best intellect and expertise from this field.
 They all follow the philosophy of excellence and empathy and give their whole in seeing the patient back home with a new heart.
 The round-the-clock paramedical and support staff is very caring and concerned and intertwines with the patient's family to educate and train them and support them emotionally, whenever required.

 Continental Institute of Cardiovascular Sciences is a specialized and one of the best cardiology hospitals in Hyderabad committed to preventing, improving and repairing heart and vascular health.

 Through a comprehensively designed program consisting of contemporary medical invasive and non-invasive procedures, state of the art operation theatres equipped with the latest technology and robust diagnostic support, we offer the entire realm of heart care- from diagnosis to rehabilitation.